a.k.a Jun Yuan Murray

 Department at Stony Brook University.

-I am very lucky to be supervised by my advisor Prof. Rob Johnson.
+I was very lucky to be supervised by my advisor Prof. Rob Johnson.
 I have been working very closely with Prof. Don Porter and Prof. Michael Bender on the project BetrFS since 2013.

 I do research in the general areas of security, systems and theory.
 Currently my research focuses on the co-designing new data structures and file systems to build better storage systems.
 Though being a fairly recent convert to the operating systems research, I really enjoy applying innovative theoretical solutions to challenging system problems and building systems that are fast, durable and robust.